Example 5: Shor's Algorithm

 \[a^q \equiv 1 \pmod{N} \]

-This may fail as the convergents are reduced fractions, in which case the algorithm is restarted with a new value of \(a\).
+This may fail as the convergents are reduced fractions, in which case small multiples of the candidate convergent are tried.

 m = len(bits)